Knowing the foods that cause diaper rash is tricky…

 Luckily though, there are many things that you can do to prevent your little one from a having diaper rash.

-In this article, Newbabysmell.com is getting into the bottom of diaper rash to cover the below issues:
+In this article, Newbabysmell.com will cover the below issues:

 - What a diaper rash is